 Whilst there have been no material changes to the governance structure during the reporting period, the following matters arose due to changes in Directors and Management:

-During the year there was a change in the Chief Executive Officer (CEO), with Gilles Roy appointed as a Director and CEO in July 2021.
+During the year there was a change in the Directors, with David Huntley retiring, and Rosemary Commons appointed as a Director and Chair of the Board Audit Committee from 21 June 2022.

 B.1.6.
 Details of Remuneration